San Francisco Bay Area: Birds

 In addition to the many species of marine birds that can be seen in the Bay Area, many other species of birds make the Bay Area their home, making the region a popular destination for birdwatching.
-Many birds, including many described in the following paragraphs, are listed as endangered species despite once being common in the region, due to human and other factors.
+Many birds are listed as endangered species despite once being common in the region.

 Western burrowing owls were originally listed as a species of special concern by the California Department of Fish and Game in 1979.
 California's population declined 60% from the 1980s to the early 1990s, and continues to decline at roughly 8% per year.
 A 1992–93 survey reported little to no breeding burrowing owls in most of the western counties in the Bay Area, leaving only Alameda, Contra Costa, and Solano counties as remnants of a once large breeding range.

 Bald eagles were once common in the Bay Area, but habitat destruction and thinning of eggs from DDT poisoning reduced the California state population to 35 nesting pairs.
 Bald eagles disappeared from the Bay Area in 1915, and only began returning in recent years.
 In the 1980s an effort to re-introduce the species to the area began with the Santa Cruz Predatory Bird Research Group and the San Francisco Zoo importing birds and eggs from Vancouver Island and northeastern California, and there are now nineteen nesting couples in eight of the Bay Area's nine counties.
-Other once absent species that have returned to the Bay Area include Swainson’s hawk, white tailed kite, and the osprey.
+Other once absent species that have returned to the Bay Area include Swainson's hawk, white tailed kite, and the osprey.

 In 1927, zoologist Joseph Grinnell wrote that osprey were only rare visitors to the San Francisco Bay Area, although he noted records of one or two used nests in the broken tops of redwood trees along the Russian River.
 In 1989, the southern breeding range of the osprey in the Bay Area was Kent Lake, although osprey were noted to be extending their range further south in the Central Valley and the Sierra Nevada.
 In 2014, a Bay Area-wide survey found osprey had extended their breeding range southward with nesting sites as far south as Hunters Point in San Francisco on the west side and Hayward on the east side, while further studies have found nesting sites as far south as the Los Gatos Creek watershed, indicating that the nesting range now includes the entire length of San Francisco Bay.
 Most nests were built on man-made structures close to areas of human disturbance, likely due to lack of mature trees near the Bay.
 The wild turkey population was introduced in the 1960s by state game officials, and by 2015 have become a common sight in East Bay communities.